Subdiffusion of heavy quark in hot QCD matter by the fractional Langevin equation: Acknowledgements

 \section{Acknowledgements}

 I acknowledge Dr. Santosh Kumar Das for his valuable suggestion, Aditi Tomar for her insightful discussions and inspirational motivation, and Mohammad Yousuf Jamal for his numerous informative contributions, all of which have collectively improved the content of this article.
+I acknowledge the Tata Institute of Fundamental Research, Mumbai, for a visit.
 Additionally, I acknowledge support from the SERB Fellowship Project Code No. RD/0122-SERBF30-001.